 Speaking of car accidents, one other quirk of Pennsylvania law comes into play when “allocating” fault between drivers.
 A Pennsylvania statute having to do with seat belts bars defendants in auto accident cases from arguing that a plaintiff was at fault under the comparative negligence statute for failing to wear a seat belt.
 In other words, in Pennsylvania, not wearing a seat belt does not count as negligence that will reduce a plaintiff’s damages award (You should always wear your seatbelt, however!).

 If all of this discussion of percentages of fault seems confusing, don’t worry.
-The team at The Levin Firm deals with comparative negligence issues day-in, day-out, and are always ready to help our clients figure out exactly who might be liable to them in what amount for a personal injury.
+The team at The Levin Firm Personal Injury Lawyers deals with comparative negligence issues day-in, day-out, and are always ready to help our clients figure out exactly who might be liable to them in what amount for a personal injury.

-How Much You Might Recover in Damages.
+How Much You Might Recover In Damages.

 Generally speaking, there are no caps on so-called “compensatory” damages in Pennsylvania.
 But, Pennsylvania statutes do place certain limits on damages plaintiffs might recover in specific types of personal injury cases, and for some punitive damages.

 - Under Pennsylvania law, there is a cap of $250,000 per occurrence and $1,000,000 in the aggregate in personal injury claims against the Commonwealth.
 There is also a damages cap of $500,000 in the aggregate on claims against local government agencies.

 - In a medical malpractice action, punitive damages against a medical provider cannot exceed two hundred percent of the plaintiff’s compensatory damages.

 - Interest on damages awarded as compensation for a personal injury begins to run from the date of the damage award.